mohammad-69/Openconnect-Vpn-Client/README.md

 # Give it executable permission
 Sudo chmod +x VPN.sh

-# lunch the vpn client using below command
+# launch the vpn client using below command
 sh VPN.sh start

 # To stop the vpn client and kill the process run